 Verified and Tested 03/24/2015

-In this article, we will be going over the process of joining a Windows Server 2012 to an Active Directory Domain.
-Before you can complete, this process keep in mind that the server must first be able to communicate with the domain.
-This means that the server’s IP address configuration must reference the domains DNS server.
+In this article, we will be going over joining a Windows Server 2012 to an Active Directory Domain.
+Before you can complete this process, keep in mind that the server must first communicate with the domain.
+This means that the server’s IP address configuration must reference the domain’s DNS server.
 Here we will demonstrate how to complete this process.

 Joining A Windows Server 2012 To A Domain